FrankCYB/JavaGPT/README.md

 	- You can terminate a response while it is in progress
 - Chat History
 	- See and interact with previous chats
+	- Saves chats as .json for easy external modification and viewing
 	- Accessible through the "Load Chat" button

 ![Demo](https://i.imgur.com/q3s1frY.gif)